Sublime Text: Version 1

 Sublime Text 1.0 was released on 18 January 2008 as an application for the Windows operating system.
 It supports tabs and side-by-side view of files.

 Version 2

-Sublime Text 2.0.2 was released on 8 July 2013.
-Changes from the first version of the software, as promoted on the official Sublime blog, include Retina display support and "Quick Skip Next" functionality.
+Sublime Text 2.0 was released on 26 June 2012.
+It was the first release to support Linux and OS X. Other changes from the first version of the software, as promoted on the official Sublime blog, include Retina display support and "Quick Skip Next" functionality.